saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest.md

 ### 2. Check out the demo repositories

-Clone or download the [Espresso](https://github.com/saucelabs/saucectl-espresso-example) and [XCUITest](https://github.com/saucelabs/saucectl-xcuitest-example) example repos, as applicable to your project, to obtain the `saucectl` directory structure and example files for use as templates.
+Clone or download the [Espresso](https://github.com/saucelabs/saucectl-espresso-example) and/or [XCUITest](https://github.com/saucelabs/saucectl-xcuitest-example) example repos, as applicable to your project, to obtain the `saucectl` directory structure and example files for use as templates.

 ### 3. Link your Sauce Labs account